zl3418/InformationRetrievalSystem/README.md

     python Main.py <google_api_key> <google_engine_id> <precision> <query>
     ```

 ## Internal Design

 - **Main Module (`Main.py`)**: Orchestrates the search process, including querying Google, obtaining relevance feedback, and modifying the query based on feedback.
 - **Google Search Module (`google_search.py`)**: Handles communication with the Google Custom Search API.
+It sends search queries to the API and processes the results to extract relevant information such as URLs, titles, and snippets of the search results.
 - **Relevance Feedback Module (`relevance_feedback.py`)**: Manages the relevance feedback process and query expansion based on feedback.
+It presents search results to the user and collects their feedback on whether each result is relevant or not.
+Based on this feedback, it separates the results into relevant and non-relevant sets for further processing.
 - **External Libraries**:
   - `requests`: Used for making HTTP requests to the Google Custom Search API.
   - `numpy`: Used for numerical operations in the Rocchio algorithm.
   - `scikit-learn`: Used for TF-IDF vectorization and cosine similarity calculations.
   - `nltk`: Used for natural language processing tasks.

 ## Query-Modification Method
+- **Relevance Feedback**: After each round of search, the user provides feedback on the relevance of the retrieved documents.
+Based on this feedback, documents are classified into relevant and non-relevant sets.
+- **Vector Representation**: The snippets of both relevant and non-relevant documents are converted into TF-IDF vectors using scikit-learn's TfidfVectorizer.
+This vectorization process transforms the text into a numerical representation that can be used for mathematical operations.
+- **Rocchio Algorithm**: The Rocchio algorithm is applied to adjust the query vector.
+The algorithm computes a new query vector that is closer to the centroid of the relevant document vectors and further away from the centroid of the non-relevant document vectors.
+This is achieved by taking the mean of the relevant document vectors, subtracting the mean of the non-relevant document vectors, and adding this result to the original query vector.

-- **Keyword Selection**: In each round, we use the Rocchio algorithm to adjust the query vector based on relevance feedback.
-We then select the top new keywords that are not already in the current query.
+- **Keyword Selection**: From the adjusted query vector, new keywords are selected based on their weights in the vector.
+The top new keywords that are not already present in the current query are chosen to be added to the query.
-- **Query Word Order**: We generate all possible permutations of the query terms and rank them based on their average n-gram overlap with the relevant documents.
-The permutation with the highest score is chosen as the best query for the next round.
+- **Query Word Order**: To determine the order of words in the modified query, all possible permutations of the query terms are generated.
+Each permutation is scored based on its average n-gram overlap with the relevant documents.
+The permutation with the highest score is selected as the best query for the next round.

 ## Google Custom Search Engine Details